Easoncyx/TAMURAT/doc/Spring2019/FAQ.md

 Creating questions one by one can be tiresome.
 We add a function to upload CSV file of questions and those questions will be stored in the database.
 - The CSV file will include header.
 - The CSV file has four columns: category, subcategory, question, weight.
 These four attributes are necessary to identify and define a question.

+# How to calculate the final score of a company in a certain scenario?

+In the `Help` tab, you can see the formulae of calculating the final score and the weight of each category and subcategory.